 We have many medium and large breed dogs at our shelter, including many pit bull mixes.
 They make up the majority of the dogs that run free and breed.
 They are typically not adopted quickly.
 The shelter is home to many adolescent and adult cats who are also harder to place than kittens.

 We employ staff who cover the care of all animals 7 days a week.
+The shelter is open to the public on Mondays and Tuesdays from 8am – 5:30pm.

 You can help in the following ways: